swyx is an Infinite Builder working on Developer Experience at Netlify. In his free time he helps people Learn in Public at Egghead.io and /r/reactjs.

 STAR Apps: Design Systems, TypeScript, Apollo GraphQL, and React

-A new front-end stack is emerging.
+A new front-end stack is emerging, with one theme: constraints that scale.
 They involve building Design Systems for visual consistency, using TypeScript for internal consistency, Apollo GraphQL for data manipulation, and server- or statically-rendered React for data representation.
 In this talk we explore how these trends fit together, and why leading product teams from AirBnb to the New York Times are embracing them.

 - Introducing and defining Design Systems and the tools used